There are a couple of common misconceptions you should quickly forget when first adding this sunny and brilliant plant to your yard.

 Waiting until the arrival of the coldest temperatures in your area may seem a bit strange compared to how you would harvest most other veggies (usually done BEFORE the threat of frost).
 But Jerusalem artichokes are tough, and you will find in time that cold weather has a surprisingly tasty effect on your culinary experience!

-The growing guide from Mother Earth News recommends harvesting after soil temperatures have cooled considerably, for the sake of improving the texture and flavor of the tubers – making fall or winter prime gathering times.
-Frosts are known to “sweeten up” the plant, as is also the case for wintered or post-frost harvested parsnips, kale, or spinach.
+Harvesting after soil temperatures have cooled improves the texture and flavor of the tubers – making fall or winter prime gathering times.
+Frosts are known to “sweeten up” the plant, as is also the case for wintered or post-frost harvested kale, parsnips, or spinach.

 Keeping frosts in mind as having a potentially beneficial effect on your harvests is the best reason for waiting to do any sunchoke gathering until the cold weather arrives.
 Cold soil and frost greatly improve sunchoke flavor!